fstnetwork/module-api/Auth/01-Generate_Access_Tokens.md

       -  FsTK provided user's id (FsTK defined db id, after the importing end user)

- 7. Please provide the RSA public key in advance, for FsTK to verify the JWT if it’s from you.
+ 7. Please provide the RSA public key in advance, for FsTK to verify the JWT if it’s signed by the autority of your company.
  8. Please call to FsTK API with the access token follows the rules above.

 ## How to generate RSA 2048 bits key pair

     # rsa 2048 bits
-    name=your_name
+    name=your_company_name
     openssl genrsa -des3 -out ${name}_rsa2048_private.pem 2048
     openssl rsa -in ${name}_rsa2048_private.pem -outform PEM -pubout -out ${name}_rsa2048_public.pem